 With new COVID-19 regulations, registering with the municipality can be done online.
 It’s free, super easy and really essential, as registering is what gives you your Burgerservicenummer (BSN), which may be necessary for administrative matters like opening a bank account or applying for subsidies.
+However, even if registration can be done online, the municipality will still require you to submit some documents in person, via appointment.
+The documents you must bring to this appointment are:

 Do you need a BSN, but don’t live in the Netherlands?
 Then you’ll have to call the municipality of Heerlen at +31 (0) 45 560 50 40 (also from abroad).
 They’ll give you an appointment and you will actually have to go there in person to pick up the document with your BSN.